Carmen Guerra-Garcia

 Specialization and Research Interests

-My current efforts span from aircraft safety issues (interaction of lightning with aircraft, novel methods for protection and mitigation against lightning strike damage), to plasma technologies for ignition and combustion, and combine multi-physics modeling, computation, and experimentation.
+My current efforts span from aircraft safety issues (interaction of lightning with aircraft and wind turbines, novel methods for protection and mitigation against lightning strike damage), to plasma technologies for combustion and chemical conversion, and combine multi-physics modeling, computation, and experimentation.

 Teaching Interests